OSDeploy/GitBook/osdrivers/deployment-integration/configmgr/task-sequence.md

-# Updated Information will be published on 2/15

-# OSD Task Sequence
+# Refresh or Upgrade Task Sequence

 Add new Install Package steps to your Task Sequence and set the proper Program.
 Repeat this for every OSDrivers Package you want to apply.